Variable Elimination in Hybrid Factor Graphs for Discrete-Continuous Inference & Estimation: Related Work

 Probabilistic inference over hybrid graphical models has received significant interest.
 Lauritzen \etal~\cite{Lauritzen95jasa} first developed exact inference over hybrid graphical models, defining the Conditional Linear Gaussian (CLG) as a class of models where discrete variables could not have continuous parents. \cite{Lerner01uai} extended it by allowing discrete variables to have continuous parents, an approach we hope to adopt in future work. \cite{Mori16esa} proposed to use decision-tree structured conditional probability tables for efficient inference over large discrete and continuous domains.
 The influential work of~\cite{Murphy02phd} introduced Switching Kalman Filters~\cite{Murphy98report_switchingKF} and Dynamic Bayes Networks~\cite{Murphy01nips} as unified approaches to modeling hybrid problems in a Bayesian framework, and algorithms for inferring desired posteriors.

-Various approaches to factor graph based hybrid inference have been proposed. \cite{Stender21bhi_hybrid_fg} first defined the notion of a hybrid factor graph for biomedical data analysis, using an iterative message passing approach to optimize for the MAP.
+Various approaches to factor graph based hybrid inference have been proposed. \cite{Stender21bhi_hybrid_fg} first defined the notion of a hybrid factor graph for biomedical data analysis but in a highly restrictive setting, using an iterative message passing approach to optimize for the MAP.
 In contrast, our contribution is the development of both hybrid Bayes networks and hybrid factor graphs to follow the paradigm laid out by~\cite{Dellaert17fnt_fg}, which goes from a generative Bayes network to a factor graph after conditioning on measurements, and then uses the elimination algorithm to transform the factor graph back to a Bayes network representing the now hybrid posterior.
-Furthermore, we show applications within the robotics field which generally have a different set of operational requirements (such as online, incremental, efficiency, etc.). \cite{Hsiao19icra} propose a multi-hypothesis extension to iSAM2~\cite{Kaess12ijrr}, which only allows 3 types of hybrid relationships and requires the use of additional data structures for tracking the multiple hypotheses.
-Additionally, they do not support discrete probability relationships in their framework. \cite{Jiang21arxiv} similarly uses a tree-based structure to model incremental smoothers, with each branch corresponding to a single discrete assignment.
-Our work generalizes and simplifies both these approaches by allowing for all types of hybrid relationships without the need for specific or dedicated data structures to track multiple hypotheses. \cite{Doherty22ral} developed an alternating optimization scheme by fixing either the discrete or continuous variables while updating the other, which could cause the nonlinear optimization to be stuck in incorrect local minima due to inaccurate initial estimates.
-In contrast, we optimize both parts jointly, avoiding the issue of poor initial estimates.